DanielTatarkin/sst-python-example/README.md

     4. `source ./.venv/bin/activate` (MacOS specific)
     5. While `poetry-python` virtual-env is active, you can debug the function using `pnpm sst dev`
         1. Debugging `basic-python` function will ALSO work due to matching dependencies

+**NOTE:** Running the above steps creates a local `.venv` directory with installed dependencies, which gets included in the overall packages at deploy time via `pnpm sst deploy --stage=prod` increasing the total package size.
+If package size is a concern, either:

+1) create `.venv` somewhere else OR
+2) delete them before deploying.

+## Other useful notes

+- If your Python Lambda function is NOT using any dependencies, either an empty `requirements.txt` or `pyproject.toml` file is still **REQUIRED**